LoyolaChicagoCS/gradhandbook/source/regulations.rst

 so it is advisable to discuss the matter with your instructor as early as possible if you anticipate the need for an Incomplete.

+.. index:: academic honesty
+   cheating
+   plagiarism

 Academic Honesty
 --------------------------------

-Although academic dishonesty can take many forms, in our field it manifests primarily as plagiarism of text our source code.
+Although academic dishonesty can take many forms, in our field it manifests primarily as plagiarism of text or source code.
 The Graduate School Catalog defines plagiarism as “the appropriation for gain of ideas, language or work of another without sufficient public acknowledgement that the material is not one’s own.”
 As a graduate student, you very likely have a good understanding